-Meanwhile, renewed development pressures have exacerbated concerns about traffic, parking, and other quality of life issues in Palo Alto.
-Accordingly, new language has been developed to address emerging issues and trends, and the City is initiating a new community dialog to ensure that the updated Plan, to be called Our Plan Palo Alto, is just that: a blueprint for preservation, change, and growth management over the next two decades that truly reflects our collective community vision.
+As a city that experiences acute development pressures due to its location in the heart of Silicon Valley, community concerns about traffic, parking, and other quality of life issues are important to Palo Altans.
+Accordingly, the City has initiated a new community dialog to ensure that the updated Plan, entitled “Our Palo Alto 2030”, is regarded as a blueprint for preservation of natural areas, future economic and social changes, and dynamic growth management over the next two decades that reflects diverse community values through a collective community vision.